LtSeed/VideoAssemblyMonitor/README.md

 4. Commit your changes (`git commit -am 'Add new feature'`)
 5. Push to the branch (`git push origin feature-name`)
 6. Create a new pull request

+### For those who continues to do this project in next year in NUSRI:

+You can contact me to add you as `Collaborators` of this repo.

 ## License